Lande21/RolandeU.github.io/README.md

 I Aced my midterms!!
 I will submit and get approved!

-asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me. happy 3rd month Ivy!I will succeed
+asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me. happy 3rd month Ivy!I will succeed this year in Jesus name!
 2hr work: Daily💚💚💚
 God loves me dearly, May He guide all of  us!